Vision + Initiatives

 The bond measure was developed after a two-year community engagement process, asking the community what they most valued and needed from the college today and in the future.
 The bond projects address the requests during this process.
 Career technical and transfer degrees were identified as the top two areas for strategic improvement.

 Clackamas Community College has 27 buildings on three campuses in Oregon City, the Harmony Community Campus in North Clackamas and the Wilsonville Training Center.
-Implementation of the bond projects includes opportunities for students, area businesses
+Implementation of the bond projects includes opportunities for students, area businesses and local workforce.

 The following projects will be constructed on the Oregon City and Harmony campuses: